Ink Business Unlimited® Credit Card Review [2023]: High, No-Hassle Cashback Rewards

 Best ways to earn

 The easy rewards program is one of the best features of the Ink Business Unlimited Credit Card.
-Unlike other cards, which may offer 1% cash back on most purchases and bonus cash back on a few select categories, you simply receive 1.5% cash back on all spending with the Ink Business Unlimited.
-Though there is one exception: with this card, you also get 5% cash back on Lyft rides.
+Unlike other cards, which may offer 1% cash back on most purchases and bonus cash back on a few select categories, you simply receive unlimited 1.5% cash back on every purchase with the Ink Business Unlimited.

 Plus, there’s no cap on how much cash back you can earn, so you can spend as much as you’d like on your card and get fully rewarded for each dollar you charge.
 You earn your cash back in the form of Chase Ultimate Rewards, but that's a good thing as they are a very powerful form of credit card rewards.